vumaq/HDD-Analysis/file/i3d/understanding_4200.md

 ## Purpose of the 0x4200 FACE_MAP_CHANNEL Chunk

-The `FACE_MAP_CHANNEL` chunk (0x4200 in I3D files) is an extension of the classic 3D Studio (.3ds) format, designed to store alternate UV mapping data – essentially supporting multiple texture UV coordinate sets per mesh.
-In the Illusion Softworks I3D format (used by *Hidden & Dangerous* and its Deluxe edition), this chunk replaces the standard 3DS UV chunk and allows additional UV maps beyond the primary one.
-This was introduced because the original 3DS format’s single UV channel (chunk 0x4140) was insufficient for the game’s needs (e.g. multi-texturing, detail maps, or lightmaps).
-By using 0x4200 chunks, an I3D model can include multiple UV coordinate layers in one mesh, each identified by a channel number, thereby enabling advanced texturing techniques that vanilla 3DS couldn’t handle.
+The `FACE_MAP_CHANNEL` chunk (ID 0x4200) in I3D files is a custom extension to the classic 3D Studio (.3ds) format used by Illusion Softworks (e.g., *Hidden & Dangerous*).
+It was introduced to store additional UV mapping data and support multiple UV sets per mesh.
+A modding forum explains: *“Here from exporter, we create a chunk called FACE_MAP_CHANNEL.
+Hex value is 0x4200.
+Code: … //export mapping channels for(int i=1; i….”* ([hidden-and-dangerous.net](https://hidden-and-dangerous.net/board/viewtopic.php?t=43851)).

-### Differences from Standard 3DS UV Mapping (Chunk 0x4140)
+## Differences from Standard 3DS UV Mapping (Chunk 0x4140)

-In a standard 3DS file, UV texture coordinates are stored in the `MAPPINGCOORDS` (0x4140) chunk (also called `TEX_VERTS`).
-That chunk provides a single set of UV coordinates (U, V) for the mesh – typically one UV per vertex, implicitly linked to the geometry vertices.
-The I3D `FACE_MAP_CHANNEL` chunk (0x4200) differs in several key ways:
+In a standard 3DS file, UV coordinates reside in the `MAPPINGCOORDS` chunk (0x4140).
+Paul Bourke’s 3DS file format documentation outlines that this chunk stores a vertex count followed by that many (U, V) float pairs ([Paul Bourke](http://paulbourke.net/dataformats/3ds/)).

+The 0x4200 chunk differs significantly:

 - **Multiple Channels per Mesh**: Unlike 0x4140 (one-and-done), the 0x4200 chunk can appear multiple times in a mesh, each instance carrying a different UV map.
 Each chunk begins with an integer channel index to identify which UV layer it represents (e.g. 1 for the base UV set, 2 for a second UV set, etc.).
 This means a single mesh can have UV1, UV2, etc., each stored in its own 0x4200 chunk.
 - **Independent UV Vertices**: The 0x4200 chunk stores its own list of UV coordinates and does not assume a 1:1 correspondence with the mesh’s vertex list.
 In the original 3DS scheme, texture coordinates are essentially parallel to the vertex list (and if a vertex needed two different UV positions on different faces, the old format often duplicated that vertex).
 In contrast, the I3D format decouples them: each UV map has its own UV vertex list and faces refer to those UV vertices by index.